My Little Pony: The Movie (1986 film): Home media

+Legacy

-An episode of My Little Pony: Friendship Is Magic from its fifth season, "Make New Friends but Keep Discord", features the Smooze, a creature that originally appeared in the film.
+An episode of My Little Pony: Friendship Is Magic from its fifth season, "Make New Friends but Keep Discord", features a version of the Smooze, a creature that originally appeared in the film.
 In the episode, Discord brings the creature into the Grand Galloping Gala to separate Fluttershy from her new friend, Tree Hugger.
-The Smooze is noticeably different than how it appears in the movie- for example, it is green instead of purple.
+The Smooze is noticeably different than how it appears in the film: for example, it is green instead of purple.